mjtiv/software-patents/Alice_v_CLS_Bank_2014/README.md

 Applying those questions to Claim 33 leads to a straightforward result.

 ### Step One — Abstract Idea

+#### Simplified Function

-When simplified, Claim 33 describes:
+When reduced to its operational steps, Claim 33 describes:

 > Create temporary ledgers → copy balances → update transactions → prevent overdrafts → settle at day’s end.

-In substance, this is a clearinghouse bookkeeping process.
+This is simply a clearinghouse bookkeeping process.

+---

+#### What the Claim Actually Recites

+The claim includes only routine financial and accounting operations:

+- tracking debits and credits
+- performing arithmetic updates
+- enforcing overdraft rules
+- settling obligations between parties

-The claim does not recite:
+It does **not** recite:

 - any improvement to computer technology
 - any specialized hardware or architecture
 - any new data structure or protocol
-- any solution to a technical problem
+- any technical solution to a computing problem

-Instead, it recites only:
-- tracking debits and credits
-- performing arithmetic updates
-- enforcing business rules
-- settling financial obligations

-These are longstanding economic and accounting practices, not technological operations.
+---

+#### Supreme Court Characterization

-Consistent with its earlier decision in *Bilski v.
-Kappos*, the Supreme Court characterized the focus of the claims as:
+Consistent with *Bilski v.
+Kappos*, the Court described the focus of the claims as:

 > “the abstract idea of intermediated settlement”

+---

+#### Step One Conclusion

-Because the claim is directed to this fundamental method of organizing financial activity rather than any technological improvement, it satisfies Step One of the *Mayo Collaborative Services v.
-Prometheus Laboratories, Inc.* framework and is directed to an abstract idea.
+Because the claim is directed to a fundamental method of organizing financial activity rather than a technological improvement, it satisfies Step One of the *Mayo* framework and is directed to an abstract idea.

+---

+### Step Two — Inventive Concept

+Having determined that the claim is directed to the abstract idea of intermediated settlement, the Court next applied Step Two of the *Mayo* framework.

+The relevant question was not whether a computer was present, but whether the computer implementation added anything meaningfully technological.

+The Court examined the claim:

+- individually — each step (recordkeeping, balance updates, instructions) was routine and conventional; and
+- as an ordered combination — the steps together still amounted only to bookkeeping performed on a generic computer.

+Because the computer merely executed basic functions such as storing data, performing arithmetic, and issuing instructions, it did not transform the abstract idea into a patent-eligible invention.

+In short, the claims did no more than apply the settlement logic “on a generic computer,” which is insufficient under §101.